vmware-tanzu/community-edition/docs/site/content/docs/tsg-bootstrap.md

 # Troubleshoot Cluster Bootstrapping

-When you create a management or standalone cluster, a bootstrap cluster is created on your local client machine.
+When you create a management cluster, a bootstrap cluster is created on your local client machine.
 This is a [Kind](https://kind.sigs.k8s.io/) based cluster - a cluster in a container.
 This bootstrap cluster then creates a cluster on your specified provider.

 The bootstrap cluster is the key to being able to introspect and understand what is happening during bootstrapping.
 Any issues or errors that occur in the bootstrap cluster during bootstrapping will provide information about potential problems in the final cluster on the target provider.